ritza-co/CodeCapsules/serverlessFirstSteps/6.CreatingLoginManager/sleeptrackerpt2.md

 Before we push our code to GitHub, we need to remove our `app.config['SECRET_KEY']` and the MongoDB user credentials.
 If we were to push our code now, anyone could use our secret key to forge user sessions on our application or our MongoDB credentials to alter our database.
 Luckily, there is an easy fix.

 First, save your secret key and MongoDB credentials somewhere safe, outside of this project's directory so that you don't lose them.
-Then, at the top of `app.py`, add the line
+Then, at the top of `app.py`, add the line:

 ```python
 import os